 Like appliances, many types of electronics can be recycled.
 Computer monitors and newer television models have certain harmful elements (such as mercury, lead, and cadmium) that can contaminate the ground and water supply if they’re not disposed of properly.
 Any electronics that still work can be donated to local schools and churches.
 Because many schools need as much financial help as possible, older computers and televisions can come in handy.
 Donations are also tax deductible, which makes this option even better.

-If you’re looking for a place where you can recycle old appliances and electronics, Dawson Recycling and Disposal can help you.
+If you’re looking for a place where you can recycle old appliances, Dawson Recycling and Disposal can help you.
 We’re one of the best recycling centers in Corpus Christi, so feel free to get in touch with us.
 We would be happy to speak with you!